Wild Waters, Inside a Voyageur’s World Book Reviews

 The Larry Loyie and Constance Brissenden research collection is housed at UBC’s Residential School History and Dialogue Centre.

-Larry Loyie’s books have won countless awards and continues to be read and taught in classrooms today.
+Larry Loyie’s books have won many awards and continue to be read and taught in classrooms today.
 Larry’s Cree culture is woven through his writing in all forms.

 Together with his partner, writer and editor Constance Brissenden, Larry Loyie dedicated his later life to researching and writing his many publications.
 Constance Brissenden continues to actively share his legacy with readers, students, and educators.